shrutiiaroraaa/shrutiiaroraaa/README.md

 ## ABOUT ME
 Self Starter & innovator, Passionate about Coding & Technology as well as shipping my ideas into world, Encouraging others to code through Teaching & mentoring.

+- 🍎 AngelHack Student Ambassador
-- 🍎 Campus Leader at Code For Cause
+-    Mentor at Hackeram
 - 🎬 Podcast Host @Atypical Tuesday
 - 👨🏻‍💻 Technical member at The Everyday Community
 -   Chapter Member at The Girl Code